naviltsev/p5-dancer-plugin-log-db/README.md

                     log_db { message => 'Another simple message', server_id => $my_server_id };
             }

-Database connection details and plugin settings are read from application config file - see below on more details.
+Database connection details and plugin settings for logger are read from application config file - see below for more details.

 # DESCRIPTION